 • 2 tablespoons granulated sugar or honey

-• 2 tablespoons canola oil, vegetable oil or other neutral-flavored oil (olive oil will work, too)
+• 2 tablespoons canola oil, vegetable oil, or olive oil

 • 3 ½ to 4 cups (497 to 569 g) all-purpose or bread flour, more or less (see note)